buntec/neovim-scalavista/README.md

 ## Usage

-See [scalavista-server](https://github.com/buntec/scalavista-server) on how to install and launch scalavista-server.
+See [scalavista-server](https://github.com/buntec/scalavista-server) on how to set up and launch scalavista-server.
-Once a server is running, Neovim will connect to it upon opening any Scala source file.
+Once a server is running, the Neovim plugin will connect to it upon opening any Scala source file.

 ## Disclaimer